-Upon registration, you will receive a username and a password on your registration letter, which you will use to log into your Network Account and your STU email account.
+Upon registration, you will receive a username and a temporary password on your registration letter, which you will use to log into STU services, including your STU email.

-Your network account is used to access a number of services.
-The username for your network account is a five-character identifier provided on your Registration letter.
-It forms the first part of your email address, before the “@stu.ca”.
-The temporary password for your Network Account is a number contained in your registration package.
+Your STU account is used to access a number of services.
+Some services such as Wi-Fi and O365 require your full email address to log in while others such as WebAdvisor and Lab computers require just your username.
+Your username is the five letters that forms the first part of your email address, before the “@stu.ca”.
+The initial temporary password for your STU Account is a number contained in your registration package.

-To use your network account, simply log into any one of the services listed below:
+Use your STU account, to log into all the services listed below:

-- Webadvisor.
+- WebAdvisor (https://advisor.stu.ca/).
 To add and/or drop courses, check your class/exam schedules, print your transcript, access your tax forms and your financial statement.
-You can access it here.

 - Moodle (https://moodle.stu.ca).
 An online course management system designed for professors to post lecture notes, readings, web quizzes, marks, syllabus and other course materials.
 It also allows you to send messages to classmates.
 Click here for a quick tutorial.